cap-js-community/event-queue/docs/index.md

     supporting a microservice architecture if required.
 - Periodic Events
   - It's possible to set up periodic events that execute in specified second intervals.
-Even here, the event-queue manages the load, distributing it across all available app instances.
+Even here, the event-queue manages the load, distributing it across all available app instances.+
+- OpenTelemetry and Trace Propagation
+  - The event-queue integrates with OpenTelemetry, providing detailed telemetry data for monitoring and troubleshooting.
+    OpenTelemetry captures traces, spans, and metrics that help diagnose performance bottlenecks, detect failures, and understand the lifecycle of events.
+  - **Trace Propagation** ensures that tracing context is maintained across distributed services, allowing end-to-end visibility into event processing.
+This is especially beneficial in microservice architectures, where events traverse multiple services and instances.
+With trace propagation, developers can track event execution paths, measure processing times, and correlate related events across different services, leading to improved observability and debugging efficiency.